divyamisra/amazonpay/README.md

 # AmazonPay files

-Files for AmazonPay on YM and Heartwalk.
+Files for AmazonPay on YM, Heartwalk and Cyclenation.